Dynamic Optimization with Convergence Guarantees: Introduction

-The literature on convergence of numerical methods for the solution of ordinary differential equations (ODE) and DAEs is substantial.
-This is not the case for dynamic optimization problems.
+The literature on convergence of numerical methods for the solution of ODEs and DAEs is substantial.
+This is not the case for dynamic optimization.

-A convergence proof for a discretization based on the explicit Euler method is given in \cite{Maurer}.
-The result makes the following strong assumptions: (i) functions defining the problem must be locally differentiable with Lipschitz continuous derivatives; (ii) there must be a local solution where the trajectories of the state and free variables are continuously differentiable and continuous, respectively; (iii) a homogeneity condition on active constraints; (iv) surjectivity of linearized equality constraints; and (v) a coercivity assumption.

-These conditions are sophisticated, difficult to understand, and very hard to verify and ensure by construction.
-These conditions ensure that the first order optimality conditions of the infinite-dimensional problem result in a unique and stable solution for the optimality conditions of the collocation method.
+A convergence proof for a discretization based on the explicit Euler method is given in \cite{Maurer}, which makes the following strong assumptions: (i) problem-defining functions must be locally differentiable with Lipschitz continuous derivatives; (ii) there must be a local solution where the trajectories of the state and free variables are continuously differentiable and continuous, respectively; (iii) a homogeneity condition on active constraints; (iv) surjectivity of linearized equality constraints; and (v) a coercivity assumption.
+These conditions are sophisticated, difficult to understand, and hard to verify and ensure by construction.
+The conditions assert that the first order optimality conditions of the infinite-dimensional problem result in a unique and convergent solution for the optimality conditions of the collocation method.
 This is why convergence proofs for other collocation schemes make similar assumptions.
-Furthermore, since Euler's method converges only to first order, convergence results based on Euler's method are of limited practical use compared to results for higher-order methods, if such results are available.
+Furthermore, since Euler's method converges only of first order, convergence results based on Euler's method are of limited practical use compared to results for higher-order methods, if such results are available.

-In \cite{Kameswaran} the authors propose an $\ell_1$-penalty method for a high-order collocation method and demonstrate the stabilization effect of this approach for a numerical test problem, namely the Aly-Chan problem~\cite{AlyChan} in Mayer form with path constraints.
+In \cite{Kameswaran} the authors propose an $\ell_1$-penalty method for a high-order collocation method and demonstrate the stabilization effect of this approach for the numerical test problem~ of\cite{AlyChan} in Mayer form with path constraints.
 The result is experimental.
 The discussion in~\cite{Kameswaran} assumes similar conditions as in \cite{kameswaran_biegler_2008}, where they present a convergence result for problems without path constraints and do not use the $\ell_1$-penalty method from~\cite{Kameswaran}.
 The result in~\cite{kameswaran_biegler_2008} relies on a number of strong assumptions: (i) functions defining the problem must be sufficiently smooth; (ii) the state and co-state trajectories must be sufficiently smooth; (iii) the nonlinear program arising from the discretization must satisfy LICQ and SOSC.